 To achieve the above vision, we have dedicated place-based commissioners in each locality.
 The commissioners are building connections with local people and partners to co-design future services.

 We are reshaping how we commission council-funded homecare to increase local supply.
 We are also introducing different types of providers into the home care market.
-For example, Community Micro Enterprises - to increase capacity and choice for all.
+For example, Care Micro Enterprises - to increase capacity and choice for all.

-Community Micro-Enterprises
+Care Micro-Enterprises

 We offer training and guidance on running such a business.
 Benefits include: